A living will is a legal document that helps you define your healthcare treatment and end-of-life decisions.

-On the form, there are three main treatment decisions you’ll need to describe:
+On a living will form, there are three main treatment decisions you’ll need to describe:

 - Preference in case of a terminal condition: An injury or illness where death is imminent.

-- Preference in case of end-stage condition: An advanced and incurable condition where you will continue to deteriorate until you die.
+- Preference in case of end-stage condition: An advanced and incurable condition where you will continue to deteriorate until they die.

 For each decision, decide whether you want doctors to try and extend your life through any means necessary, and initial your preference on the form.